hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 ### Setting Ringbuffer Overflow Policy

-Using the overflow policy, you can determine what to do if the oldest item in the Ringbuffer is not old enough to expire when more items than the configured RingBuffer capacity are being added.
+Using the overflow policy, you can determine what to do if the oldest item in the Ringbuffer is not old enough to expire when more items than the configured Ringbuffer capacity are being added.
 The below options are currently available.

 * `OverflowPolicy.OVERWRITE`: The oldest item is overwritten.
 * `OverflowPolicy.FAIL`: The call is aborted.
 The methods that make use of the OverflowPolicy return `-1` to indicate that adding